Shader Writing in Unity

 Escape the Flood

-The game has three main custom shaders.
-The water shader uses a noise to create the waves on the surface.
-It has inputs for the foam where the water connects with any surrounding objects.
+This mini prototype has three main custom shaders.
+The water shader uses a noise to create the waves on the surface of the water.
+The shader cretes a foam where water connects with any surrounding objects.
 Shader has a UI for the user to change perameters directly from the engine.

-The opacity shader uses a transparent Blinn model and looks raycasting to determine if there is an object between the cat and the camera.
+The opacity shader uses a transparent Blinn model and uses raycasts to determine if there is an object between the car and the camera.
 If there is an object between the two the alpha value of the object's shader changes to the desired amount.
 When the object is no longer between the two object alpha value changes back to its original amount.